aws-samples/cloudwatch-contributor-insights-rule-examples/WAF-logs/contributor-insights-rules/README.md

 To do that you will need to monitor
 $.ruleGroupList[1].terminatingRule.ruleId"

-In addition I’ve used $.ruleGroupList[1].terminatingRule.action" which indicates whether the traffic is Blocked or Counted by the particular rule.i
+In addition I’ve used $.ruleGroupList[1].terminatingRule.action" which indicates whether the traffic is Blocked or Counted by the particular rule.

 **Top10RateBasedRules**: